 There are some traditions that teach baptism is something that must be performed in order for one to be saved.
 We believe the Bible teaches clearly that we are saved by grace through faith alone, not by works (Ephesians 2:8-9).
 Therefore, we do not believe baptism is necessary for salvation.

-If you are interested in being baptized please contact Pastor Andrew to schedule a time to meet and discuss your decision.
+If you are interested in being baptized please contact Pastor David to schedule a time to meet and discuss your decision.